 Second, for market-access countries, the stock of debt is considered at nominal values.
 The liabilities therefore only consist of the principal repayments, without taking into account coupon payments or the life of a debt instrument.
-The face-value measure of the debt stock, FV, is thus given by where A_t represents principal repayments in year t.
+The face-value measure of the debt stock, FV, is thus given by where A, represents principal repayments in year t.

-$$(1) FV = \sum{t=0}^{T} A{t},$$
+(1) $$FV = \sum{t=0}^{T} A_t,$$

 This is different for low-income countries, which receive most of their financing from official sources and whose debts are computed and analyzed in discounted present values.
-The present value, PV, is computed to include all discounted cash flows of the principal, A_n , and coupons, C_r :
+The present value, PV, is computed to include all discounted cash flows of the principal, A_r , and coupons, C_t :

-(2) $$PV = \sum{t=0}^{T} \frac{C{t}}{(1+d)^{t}} + \frac{A{t}}{(1+d)^{t}}.$$
+(2) $$PV = \sum{i=0}^{T} \frac{C_i}{(1+d)^i} + \frac{A_i}{(1+d)^i}$$

 When computing meaningful present values, the key decision is choosing an appropriate discount rate, d.
 In the current IMF framework, d is set to a constant rate of 5 percent (IMF 2013c).
 This choice is justified by the fact that a more elaborate discounting model would increase the degrees of freedom in the analysis, thereby making cross-country comparisons more difficult.
 Conceivable alternatives that have been discussed in the literature range from the London Interbank Offered Rate (commonly known as LIBOR) (Easterly 2001), to higher (constant) rates of between 7 and 10 percent (Chauvin and Kraay 2005; Andritzky 2006; Dikhanov 2006), to discounting based on the country's (or a reference country's) sovereign yield curve (Cruces and Trebesch 2013).
-In this paper, we do not take a stance on which of these approaches should be preferred; instead, to maximize comparability, we apply the IMF's discount rate of 5 percent.
-16 and
+In this paper, we do not take a stance on which of these approaches should be preferred; instead, to maximize comparability, we apply the IMF's discount rate of 5 percent.16 and